automerge/automerge-classic/INTERNALS.md

 Automerge internal data structures
 ==================================

-This document is a quick summary of how Automerge stores data internally.
+This document explains how Automerge stores data internally.
 You shouldn't need to read it in order to use Automerge in your application, but you might find it useful if you want to hack on the Automerge code itself.

 Document, changes, and operations